-- You will complete 5 homework assignments, each covering 2-3 module topics.
-Homework consist of a variety of questions (e.g., multiple-choice, matching, true-false) about the assigned chapters, lectures, and discussions. - You will download and submit your homework assignments online via Vista.
+- You will complete 5 homework assignments, each covering 2-3 topics.
+Homework questions are varied (e.g., multiple-choice, matching, true-false) and cover the assigned chapters, lectures, and discussions. - You will download and submit your homework assignments online in Vista.
+Read the "How to complete and submit your homework!" handout for more information.
 Homework assignments are due by NOON on the specified due date (see Course Schedule).
 You may turn in your homework assignments at any point during the semester up to the due date.
 No late homework assignments will be accepted, so schedule your time wisely!
 I strongly suggest you turn in your homework well in advance of the due date, just in case you have any problems with computer connections.
-Ignorance is not an excuse; it is your responsibility to download, print, complete, and submit homework assignments online and on time. - > Please read the "How to complete and submit your homework!" handout for more information.
+Ignorance is not an excuse; it is your responsibility to download, print, complete, and submit homework assignments online and on time.